fleetside72/pivot_scale/readme.md

 TO-DO:
 - [x] join to period tables to populate season; requires variance number oof table joins, based on howmany date functions there are 🙄
-- [ ] some of the app parameters can be consolidated
+- [ ] some of the app parameters can be consolidated, the baseline period could be one large range potentially, instead of 2 stacked periods
-- [ ] setup something to fill in sql parameters to do testing on the function
+- [x] setup something to fill in sql parameters to do testing on the function
+- [ ] update node to handle forecast name parameter

 running problem list
 ----------------------------------------------------------------------------------------------------------------------------------------------------